rhodb/rhodb.github.io/_projects/multi-view-transformer-encoder.markdown

     </div>
 </div>
 <div class="caption">
-    First image: idea of acoustic word embeddings.
-Second image: the framework which we modified.
-Third image: our changes to the frame work (replacing BiLSTMs with Transformer encoders.)
+    Left-most image: idea of acoustic word embeddings.
+Middle image: the framework which we modified.
+Right-most image: our changes to the frame work (replacing BiLSTMs with Transformer encoders.)
 </div>